MasonRhodesDev/rpi-ddc-ui/README.md

 - Dynamic grid layout with configurable rows and columns
 - Fullscreen operation optimized for small displays
 - Lightweight and performant for Raspberry Pi 4
+- Automatic sudo permissions for scripts that require elevated privileges

+## System Requirements

+- Raspberry Pi (any model)
+- DSI display connected
+- Raspberry Pi OS or compatible Linux distribution
+- Python 3.6 or higher

+The application will automatically check if it's running on a Raspberry Pi and if a DSI display is connected.
+If either check fails, the application will not start.

 ## Installation